US Avalanche Fatality Statistics: 2023-2024

 Non-mechanized incidents and fatalities were significantly greater this season than mechanized ones.

-The two "non-recreational" incidents (ski area and heli-skiing) are omitted.
+The two "non-recreational" incidents (ski area and heli-skiing) are omitted. |

 There were a surprising number of fatals during "High" avalanche danger.
-A few had no danger rating, either because the area is not covered or in the case of two in May the Forest Service was no longer skiing and forecasting.
+Three had no danger rating, in the case of two in May the Forest Service was no longer skiing and forecasting and one incident was a cornice fall which is not specifically addressed in standard danger scale ratings.
+The non-recreational incidents are not included here. |

 This chart shows incidents and fatalities by snow climate.
-The two commercial incidents are both omitted - one was in CA which is maritime and the other in coastal AK which can also be called maritime.
+The two commercial incidents are both omitted - one was in CA which is maritime and the other in coastal AK which can also be called maritime. |